-If you’re in the market for a very cheap used car and you enjoy working on vehicles in your spare time, then buying and restoring salvage cars might be right for you.
+Are you in the market for a cheap used car or enjoy working on vehicles in your spare time?
+Then buying and restoring salvage cars might be right for you.

 However, there is much you need to learn before you can purchase a salvage at a used car auction.
 Here’s a primer on just what exactly a salvage car is and how to buy the right one for you.